mug-n-ai/YRoot/README.md

-# The WHY Loop
+# The YRoot

 ## A structured reasoning framework to go from goals to actions – by Lorenzo Mugnai

-The WHY Loop is a modular thinking system that helps you clarify any goal, identify what is truly needed to reach it, and distinguish between what helps and what hinders — all by asking *Why?* at every level.
+The YRoot is a modular thinking system that helps you clarify any goal, identify what is truly needed to reach it, and distinguish between what helps and what hinders — all by asking *Why?* at every level.
 It turns complex, ambiguous challenges into a traceable sequence of justified actions.

 ---

 ## 🔄 Structure

-Each **WHY Loop Cell** represents a self-contained unit of reasoning.
+Each **YRoot Cell** represents a self-contained unit of reasoning.
 You can chain or nest multiple cells to explore sub-actions or complex goals.

 1. **GOAL** – What do you want to achieve?
    → *Why do you want to achieve it?*